microsoft/vscode-docs/docs/editor/emmet.md

 ### BEM filter (bem)

-If you use the [Block Element Modifier](http://getbem.com/) (bem) way of writing HTML, then `bem` filters are very handy for you to use.
+If you use the [Block Element Modifier](http://getbem.com/) (BEM) way of writing HTML, then `bem` filters are very handy for you to use.
 To learn more about how to use `bem` filters, read [BEM filter in Emmet](https://docs.emmet.io/filters/bem/).

 You can customize this filter by using the `bem.elementSeparator` and `bem.modifierSeparator` preferences as documented in [Emmet Preferences](https://docs.emmet.io/customization/preferences/).